 Regular tours are a great introduction to the Museum.
 You will be guided through all of the permanent galleries where you will learn about the history of the West, the collection, and the historic building.
 Tours are given (no reservations needed) at 11:30am and 2:30pm.
 Tours are included in the price of the museum admission at no additional cost.

-Every Wednesday starting January 16th (6pm): Yoga After Dark – Take a few minutes to intentionally breathe, stretch, and regain your sanity.
+Every Wednesday (6pm): Yoga After Dark – Take a few minutes to intentionally breathe, stretch, and regain your sanity.
 Even if your downward dog isn’t a work of art, you’ll be surrounded by masterpieces during evening yoga at The Bryan Museum.
-Sessions occur in the grand library and provide exclusive nighttime access to our beautiful building after the property has been closed to the public.
-Join Sunday and Wednesday evenings for a 60-minute vinyasa flow.
+Sessions occur in the grand library and provide exclusive nighttime access to the beautiful building after the property has been closed to the public.
+Join for a 60-minute vinyasa flow.
 Beginners are welcome.
 Registration is required.
 Please bring your own yoga mat.
 There is a suggested $10 donation, payable on site.

 Through April 11th: Maxfield Parrish: The Gertrude Vanderbilt Whitney Murals – This exhibition at The Bryan Museum in Galveston combines wealth, beauty, and high-stakes art theft.
 In 1912, Gertrude Vanderbilt Whitney, heiress, scion, and founder of Manhattan’s Whitney Museum, commissioned American artist Maxfield Parrish to create a set of murals for her Long Island mansion’s art studio.
 Nearly ninety years later, two of the nine murals were stolen in a daring and sophisticated robbery.
 Thieves entered a West Hollywood art gallery through the roof, disabled motion sensors, and alarms, and cut two of the paintings from their frames.
 The two murals are still missing and the heist is on the FBI’s list of Top Ten International Art Crimes.
 The Bryan Museum’s exhibition is your only opportunity to see all nine murals together, at least in spirit – prints of the two missing murals will be on display.
 These murals are arguably the finest works Parrish ever created.
 Originally installed in the reception room of Whitney’s art studio, the large-scale paintings were created from 1914 to 1918.
 Parrish’s paintings convey a sense of magic through their imagined and idealized neo-classical imagery.
 Parrish’s popularity was staggering, with one in four American homes displaying his art during the first half of the 20th century.